 6 Things You Must Consider BEFORE Deciding on What Practice Management Software to Invest In

-So you know that you need accountancy practice management software – or at least I hope you do as our last blog outlined the reasons why your small accountancy firm needs it ASAP – but perhaps you don’t know where to start.
-This is a pretty common dilemma among accountants due to there being so many great tools and systems out there, but it doesn’t have to be so daunting.
-To help you make the best decision when it comes to investing in the right software for you, here are six questions you need to consider before buying.
+So you know that you need accountancy practice management software – (if you’re still not sure have a look at why your small accountancy firm needs it ASAP )- but perhaps you don’t know where to start.
+This is a pretty common dilemma among accountants.
+There are so many great tools and systems to look at, but it doesn’t have to be so daunting.
+We want to help you make the best decision when it comes to investing in the right practice management software; here are six questions you need to consider before taking the plunge.

-What’s wrong with the type of Accountancy Practice Management Software that you are currently using?
+What’s wrong with the type of Accountancy Practice Management Software that you’re already using?

-If you’re looking into accountancy practice management software, chances are, you’re probably not happy with what you already have in place.
-Now, this unhappiness could be because you have the wrong software or have outgrown it, or it could be absolutely fine and you’ve just been swept up in the next new thing that accountants are talking about.
+If you’re looking into accountancy practice management software, chances are, you’re not happy with what you already have in place.
+This could be because you have the wrong software or have outgrown it, or it could be absolutely fine and you’ve just been swept up in the “next new thing” that accountants are talking about.

 To check whether you’re using the right accountancy practice management software, answer the following:

 - Does it satisfy all of your firm’s needs?